RanaiKuruma/RanaiKuruma/README.md

 - 🔭 I’m currently working on Web Scaping
 - 🌱 I’m currently learning how to scape data off complex websites
-- 🤔 I’m looking for help with web scarping
+- 🤔 I’m looking for help with web scraping
 - 📫 How to reach me: ...